 Class C Motorhomes

 Class C motorhomes are the middle ground between Class A motorhomes and Class B motorhomes.
 They look like a larger version of the van camper with an overhead cabin above the driver and passenger seats for extra sleeping or storage accommodations.

-Class C motorhomes range from 30' to 33' feet long, sleep up to eight and start around $65,000.
-Class C motorhomes give you more space than Class B motorhomes and come with all the luxuries you'd want to find in a Class A motorhome.
+Class C motorhomes range from 30 to 33 feet long, sleep up to eight and start around $65,000.
+Class C motorhomes give you more space than Class B motorhomes and come with all the luxuries you'd expect in a Class A motorhome.

 These types of motorhomes are perfect for couples or a group of friends looking to hit the road.
 The affordability of the Class C motorhome makes it a popular option for those looking to get started in RVing without investing in a towing vehicle to hit the road.
 Class C motorhomes are also a popular “timeshare” option for families who split time in the motorhome but go in on it financially to split the costs.